seabbs/EstZoonoticTB/README.md

 TB.
-Packaged datasets include: cleaned data from [a recent systematic review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4816377/); data on the country specific epidemiology of TB; demographic data (including data on the rural populations); animal demographic data; and data on the presence of zoonotic TB in animal populations (both domesticated and wild).
+Packaged datasets include: cleaned data from [a recent systematic review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4816377/); data on the country specific epidemiology of TB; demographic data (including data on rural populations); animal demographic data; and data on the presence of zoonotic TB in animal populations (both domesticated and wild).
 Tooling includes functions for linking the built in datasets (built with the aim of accommodating external data sources), data